Bregman Stochastic Proximal Point Algorithm with Variance Reduction: Proofs

-Replacing $\bxs$ by $\bxs_*$ and using Assumption~\ref{ass:b2}, we get
+Replacing $\bxs$ by $\bxs_*$ and using Assumption~\eqref{ass:b2}, we get

-\end{proof} \begin{remark} We show in the next proposition that the same result in Proposition~\ref{prop:unified} stands for Bregman SGD with the generic variance reduction term $\be_k$.
-As a consequence, since all the variance reduced results of the paper stem from Proposition~\ref{prop:unified}, they are also true for Bregman SGD with the same variance reduction techniques. \end{remark} \begin{proposition}[SGD case] Suppose that Assumptions~\ref{ass:variance} are verified, Assumption~\ref{ass:a11} holds, and that the sequence $(\bx_k)_{k \in \N}$ is generated by the explicit version of Algorithm~\ref{algo:unified},i.e., SGD with the generic variance reduction term~\eqref{eq:sgdvr}.
+\end{proof} \begin{remark} We show in the next proposition that the same result in Proposition~\myref{prop:unified} with \(\beta = 0\) stands for Bregman SGD with the generic variance reduction term $\be_k$.
+As a consequence, since all the variance reduced results of the paper stem from Proposition~\myref{prop:unified} with \(\beta = 0\), they are also true for Bregman SGD with the same variance reduction techniques. \end{remark} \begin{proposition}[SGD case] Suppose that Assumptions~\myref{ass:variance} are verified, and that the sequence $(\bx_k)_{k \in \N}$ is generated by the explicit version of Algorithm~\myref{algo:unified},i.e., SGD with the generic variance reduction term~\eqref{eq:sgdvr}.
 Then, for all $k \in \N$,

 \end{proposition} \begin{proof} We recall the definition of $\bx_{k+1}\coloneqq\bz_{k+1}$: